jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I will drink.
 I see myself.
 Here I am.
 This water is cool.

 I will dig for clay.
 Sarah!
 Come here!
 We dig inside here.
-We get brown stuff.
+We get clay.
+Brown stuff.
 We eat it.
 It helps energy.
+It helps body when hot.
+Salts inside.
+We need salts when body is hot.
 Try.
 Good.
 Go deeper.
 Deeper.
 Now eat it.
 Tastes bad yes.
 Eat it.

-Follow Sarah.
-Look at animals.
-Look at this place.
-You bring family here when rains stop at home.

-Where are danger animals Carol.

-Look around Sarah.
-Deer.
-Warthogs.
-Buffalo.
-Antelope.
-All come here for clay.

-Clay is good.
-Normal animals come here.
-Danger animals follow.
-Hide.
-Wait.
-Martha keep watch!

-I'm watching!

-No watch.
-No see danger animals.
-Crocodile.
-Lion.
-Leopard.
-Hyena.
-Dogs.

-No clay, we go slow.
-We weak.
-They catch.
-Dead like George.
-Follow path.
-Hot, rain, mud, keep on path.

-Bees follow flowers.
+We get here.
+We must get here for clay.
+Remember, bees follow flowers.
 Flowers follow bees.
 Danger animals follow us.
-Follow normal animals.
-We watch.
-They hide.
-We watch, we safe.
-We see.
+Danger animals are ghosts.
+We must listen.
+Deer eat grass.
+We need grass.

-I see Lions!
+I see ghost!
+I see tiger! says Martha.

 Together!
 Together!
 Family come together.
 Kids in center!
-Us outside.
+Tusks outside.
 We safe!
 Watch Sarah.
-Deer not together.
-Deer fast.
-Deer run.
-Lions get deer.
-We safe.
+Ghost roar.
 We stay.
+We always stay together.
 Watch kids.
 Watch Sarah.
-Lions no eat grass.
-Lions eat normal animals.

-I remember when lions were gone at home.
-Deer were many.
-Buffalo were many.
-Antelope were many.
-They ate grass.
-Ate more grass.
-Ate all grass.
-Dry season came.
-No grass.
-All hungry.
-Rains came.
-Lions came back.
-Grass again.
-Too many normal animals means no grass.

-We safe now.
-Go drink water.
-Eat grass.
-Eat clay.
-I keep watch.
-Sarah come here.

-We need normal animals.
-They wait.
-We dig clay easy.
-We help bring normal animals, more watching.
-They keep us safe.
-We keep them safe.
-We all watch.
-Always more lions hiding.
-Always keep watch.

-We are here!

-Friends here Sarah.
-Elephants come from far.
-Denise is here with family!

-Family comes together.
-Friends together.
-It was hot for Denise!

-It was hot!

-Eat, drink, lions were here.
-They took deer.

-Elephants walk together, eat, drink, and poop.

-Flies follow, chameleons are in the trees, birds are in the skies and in elephant poop, three seeds fall.
+I see no tiger!

+I see sticks.
+Long sticks.
+Not tree sticks.
+Sticks move.
+Sticks point at us.
+What is sticks?
+I do not know sticks.
+Sticks are not ghost.
+Sticks are not wolf.
+Sticks are...
+STICKS HIT SARAH!

+Three mammoths fall.

 ### Mythological Truths